-Subject to the approval of the employee's Department Head or designee, full-time employees may carry over up to five (5) days of vacation, but such hours must be used within 90 days.
+Subject to the approval of the employee's Department Head or designee, full-time employees may carry over up to five (5) days of vacation, but such hours must be used within six months.
 The carry over for part-time employees shall be prorated.

-Bayfield County Provides a Health Reimbursement Account, also known as a Health Retirement Account (HRA) to all employees that are enrolled in county sponsored Health Insurance.
+Bayfield County Provides a Health Reimbursement Account, also known as a Health Retirement Account (HRA) to all Teamster employees and all vested employees.
 The amounts vary depending upon the Health Insurance coverage.
-The account is managed by Vantage Flex.
-Employees have electronic access to their account information.
+The account is managed by Diversified Benefit Services, Inc. Employees have electronic access to their account information.